ztepler/hic-contract-proxy/README.md

 plan:

 The most important tasks:
-- need to implement swap
 - find the way to recreate all IPFS calls and upload some asset and metadata (maybe just find the code from H=N frontend?)
-- test this contract in mainnet with pair of mine accounts
 - clean up code, write little docs, publish
 - need to implement cancel swap
 - need to implement hDAO distribution ?